Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Introduction

-The proof of this Theorem relies on the control problem that enforces conservation at the numerical level.
-This is a key idea that shows that the conservative Spectral Lagrangian scheme converges to the Gaussian distribution in $v$-space, referred as the equilibrium Maxwellian \eqref{eqMax} as stated in item 4. of Theorem~\ref{CT} above.

-We stress that the conservation sub-scheme enforces the collision invariants, which is sufficient to show the convergence result to the Maxwellian equilibrium \eqref{max-eq} in the case of an scalar space homogeneous Boltzmann equation for binary elastic interactions.
+The key note results of the manuscript are stated in Theorem \ref{CT} in section 3.
+The proof of this theorem relies on the Lagrangian correction problem that enforces conservation at the numerical level.
+This is a key idea that shows that the conservative spectral scheme converges to the Gaussian (Maxwellian) distribution in velocity space.
+Indeed, the enforcement of the collision invariants is sufficient to show the convergence result to the Maxwellian equilibrium in the case of an scalar space homogeneous Boltzmann equation for binary elastic interactions.
 This is exactly how the Boltzmann $\mathcal{H}$-Theorem works \cite{CIP}; the equilibrium Maxwellian \eqref{eqMax} is proven to be the stationary state due to the conservation properties combined with the elastic collision law.

-For the case of inelastic collisions (when the collision invariants are just $d+2$ polynomials) or for space inhomogeneous multi-component Boltzmann systems flow models, it is not correct to assume that the stationary state of a Maxwellian (i.e. a Gaussian in $v$-space), and so schemes that enforce local or global Maxwellian behavior will eventually generate errors.

-In fact, in the case of the scalar homogeneous Boltzmann for binary inelastic collisions of Maxwell type, our scheme is able to accurately compute the evolution to self similar states with power tails, by exhibiting the predicted corresponding moment growth as performed in \cite{GT09}.
-In the case of mixtures in chemical reacting gases, \cite{MHGM14} and \cite{zhang-gamba-Landau16}, recombination terms are not elastic interactions, even if the particle-particle interaction is elastic.
-While each component of the gas mixture does not conserve energy, the total system does.
-Our conservation scheme, then, enforces the proper collision invariants for the total system by enforcing a convex combination of the thermodynamic macroscopic quantities, but not for the collision invariants of individual components.

-The enforcing of the system conserved total quantities by the suitable constrain minimization problem associated to initial data for the mixture will select the correct equilibrium states associated to each system component.
-A proof of this statement would require to adjust the {\em Conservation Correction Estimate} of Lemma~\ref{t1} now extended to the adequate convex combination of collision invariants corresponding to the initial data of the system, as it was computed in \cite{MHGM14} for a $2\times2$ Neon Argon gas mixture, or a $5\times5$ multi-energy level gas mixture using the classical hard sphere model, as well as in \cite{zhang-gamba-Landau16} for an electron ion plasma mixture using the Landau equation for Coulomb potentials.

-The paper is organized as follows.
-In section 2, the preliminaries and description of the spectral method for space homogenous Boltzmann equation are presented.
-In section 3, we introduce the optimization problem proving the basic estimates including spectral accuracy and consistency results in both elastic and inelastic collisions in Theorem \ref{t1}.
-In Sections 4 and 5 we develop the existence, convergence and error estimates for the scheme.
-The methodology we follow is summarized in the following steps: